Homeschooling in North Carolina

 Homeschool Field Trips in North Carolina

 Once you’ve got the logistics of homeschooling down, it’s time to take advantage of all the benefits.
 Ask any veteran homeschooling family what they love about homeschooling, and it’s likely that frequent field trip opportunities will be high on their list.
 We’ve put together a terrific list of educational outings for families by geographic region.
 Explore them all over on our NC Homeschool Field Trips post.
+Please make sure to contact each site before you plan your visit, as COVID-19 may have impacted their hours of operations.
 Learn more: Homeschool Field Trips in North Carolina

 North Carolina Standardized Testing and Test Prep